MikheyevLab/ecology-textbook/book/content/theory_of_interactions.md

 Then predators become abundant and drive the growth rate of the prey negative.
 The situation turns again, at C. Prey starts to decline and predator growth becomes approximately logistic, levelling off and starting to decline at D. By E it has come full circle and the process repeats, ad infinitum.

-While {ref}`Figure 8.6 <fig_8_6>` illustrates the classifcal form for predator-prey interactions, other forms are possible.
+While {numref}`Figure %s <fig_8_6>` illustrates the classifcal form for predator-prey interactions, other forms are possible.
 When conditions are right, the osciallations can dampen out and both predator and prey populations can reach steady states.
 Or the oscillations can become so wild that predators kill all the prey and then vanish themselves.
 This assumes some effectively-zero value for $N_1$ and $N_2$ below which they "snap" to zero.
 Or prey pouplations can become so low that predators all die out, leaving the prey in peace.
 Or both can go extinct.
 Or in the case of  human predators, the prey can be domesticated and transformed into mutualists.
 More on all such dynamics in later chapters.

 ## Code for two species
 Below is computer code for two-species dynamics - a logical expansion of the code for one-species dynamics you saw earlier on previous chapters.

-The code here produced the graph in {ref}`Figure 8.2 <fig_8_2>` and with other values for $N_i$, $r_i$, $s_{i,j}$, also produced the graphs in {ref}`Figure 8.4 <fig_8_4>` and {ref}`Figure 8.6 <fig_8_6>`
+The code here produced the graph in {numref}`Figure %s <fig_8_2>` and with other values for $N_i$, $r_i$, $s_{i,j}$, also produced the graphs in {numref}`Figure %s <fig_8_4>` and {numref}`Figure %s <fig_8_6>`.

 ```{code-cell} r
 ---